 That’s a 4.81% rate over the next 12 months!

-You’re likely to earn more than 4.81% over the next 12 months, though.
+However, you’re likely to earn more than 4.81% over the next 12 months.

-There have been 49 announced inflation rate adjustments since I Bonds started in September 1998, and only 2 have been negative!
+Forty-nine announced inflation rate adjustments have been made since I Bonds started in September 1998, and only two have been negative!

-Yet even when the inflation rate was negative, I bond interest never went below 0.0%!
+Yet even when the inflation rate was negative, I bond interest never fell below 0.0%!

 Imagine if there was a 12-month CD paying 4.81% right now!
 That’s how you could view your September I bonds purchase.
-And, it’s very likely you would earn more than that over the next year.
+And it’s very likely you will earn more than that over the next year.

 Should you invest in I Bonds right now?